balakarthikeyan/notes/laravel-DI.md

 # Dependency Inversion
 Laravel uses different design pattern such as Singleton, Factory, Builder, Facade, Strategy, Provider, Proxy etc.
-Dependency Inversion Principle it will help us to understand why we need IoC Container High-level modules should not depend on low-level modules.
+High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 Abstractions should not depend on details.
 Details should depend on abstractions.

-Dependency Injection is a design pattern, that does what the name states.
+Dependency Injection is a design pattern.
 It injects objects into the constructor or methods of other objects, so that one object depends on one or more other objects.
+It is a broader form of inversion of control (IOC).

+A dependency is an object that can be used (a service).
+An injection is the passing of a dependency to a dependent object (a client) that would use it.
+The service is made part of the client's state.
+Passing the service to the client, rather than allowing a client to build or find the service, is the fundamental requirement of the pattern.

+You can do dependency injection via Constructor, setter and property injection.
 ```
 class DatabaseWriter {
     protected $db;